Tranzystorek/btree/README.md

 ### Run

-Using command ***sbt run*** in terminal, or running in IntelliJ IDEA.
+Use command ***sbt run*** in terminal, or execute the _run_ task in IntelliJ IDEA.

 ## Main Loop

-Running project starts main loop, which allow to use simple methods.
+Running project starts a main loop, which allows to use simple methods.
 It can show that b-tree really works.
 Those methods allow to use only integers, but b-tree can contain other comparable types.

 ##### Available methods:

 * add [Int] - add value to BTree
 * rm [Int] - remove value from BTree
 * is [Int] - check if a value exists in BTree
-* print - print a BST view of BTree
+* print - print a DFS view of BTree
 * help - print help prompt
 * exit - exit program

 ## Tests

-In src/test/scala directory are Unit Tests for implmented b-tree.
+In the src/test/scala directory are Unit Tests (written using the scalatest framework) for the implemented b-tree.

 #### Samples of tests